 will therefore apply.
 For

-example, a private company with an accounting reference date of 31 May has
+example, an accounting reference date of 31 May has

-until midnight on 28 February the following year to deliver its company accounts.
+until midnight on 28 February the following year to deliver.

-7. Can the time allowed for submitting company accounts be extended?
+7. Can the time allowed for submitting be extended?

-If a company carries on business or has an overseas interest, a 3-month
+If a business carries on business or has an overseas interest, a 3-month

-and this must be done for every year that the company wishes to claim its filing extension.
+and this must be done for every year that it wishes to claim its filing extension.

 It does not automatically apply from one year to the next.